 First Steps of Periodontitis Treatment

 The main goal of all periodontal disease treatment is to reverse the gingivitis, if possible.
-If periodontitis is present, your dentist seeks to control the infection.
+If periodontitis is present, your dental specialist in Brooklyn, New York seeks to control the infection.
 All dentists in Brooklyn begin your treatment with a thorough exam and cleaning.
 Your dentist may take X-rays to see where the tartar, infection and damage to bones are located.
 If you’re suffering from severe periodontal disease, you need immediate treatment for periodontal disease.

 Next, your dentist performs a deep cleaning.
 This procedure is called scaling and root planning because it involves scraping the tartar off your teeth above and below the gum line.
 Your dentist then removes any rough spots on your tooth root where bacteria forms.